dougwhitewolff/vasop-server/docs/planning/MVP1/ADMIN_DEPLOYMENT_GUIDE.md

 - Check ahca-server logs

 ### Emergency Forwarding Not Working
+- First check if emergency forwarding is enabled in config.json (`emergencyContact.available: true`)
-- Verify `emergencyContact.phone` in config.json
+- If enabled, verify `emergencyContact.phone` in config.json
 - Check Twilio webhook configuration
 - Test with pound key, not keywords
+- If emergency forwarding is disabled, this is expected behavior

 ### Email Not Received
 - Check `email.fromEmail` in config.json